sib-swiss/single-cell-training/docs/day2/cell_annotation.md

                     "tcell_genes1")
     ```

-    Which indeed shows these genes are mainly expressed in cluster 6:
+    Which indeed shows these genes are mainly expressed in clusters 0 and 8:

     <figure>
       <img src="../../assets/images/violinplot_tcell_module.png" width="700"/>